The LulzBot Mini is an open-source desktop 3D printer which is an absolute joy to use on a day-to-day basis. Read our LulzBot Mini review.

 In terms of materials, the world is practically your oyster.
 The LulzBot Mini prints with ABS, PLA, HIPS, PVA, wood filled filaments, Polyester (Tritan), PETT, bronze and copper filled filaments, Polycarbonate, Nylon, PETG, conductive PLA and ABS, UV luminescent filaments, PCTPE, PC-ABS, Alloy 910, and much much more.

 But we did say “practically”.
 3D printing with carbon fiber filaments is not recommended for the LulzBot Mini.
 While these materials boast physical properties of high strength and durability, they’re also highly abrasive.
-This can degrade the performance of both the nozzle and hot end of the tool head over time.
+This can degrade the performance of the hotend over time.

 In our tests, we printed mainly with Verbatim PLA, Biofila Silk, and ColorFabb GlowFill.
 We also conducted smaller tests with ColorFabb XT, Innofil3D PET, and NinjaTek Armadillo (mainly to 3D print some fidget spinners, but that’s another story).

-In line with its open-source credentials, users have the freedom to use any number of 3D printing software programs.
+In line with the open-source credentials of the LulzBot Mini, users have the freedom to use any number of 3D printing software programs.
 Cura LulzBot Edition is bundled together as standard.
 Other compatible software is OctoPrint, BotQueue, Slic3r, Printrun, MatterControl, and more.

 The Cura LulzBot Edition is a forked version of Cura, which doesn’t have the same interface or slicing speed as the current release.
 If anything, it resembles an older version but re-skinned with the lime green color-scheme.